KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### WaveNet

 Another idea was to implement the same basic network as WaveNet.
 Using dilated casual convolutions to classify the predicted value based on a one-hot encoded vector.
 This worked extremely well for generating speech data, exhibiting a "subjective naturalness never before seen."

+An implementation of WaveNet was used in this project but proved impractical as One-Hot Encoding/Decoding of 24 bit audio is slow due to the linear time of decoding.
+While this worked fine for 8 bit speech data, such a sample depth proved too low to represent audio of a musical nature with enough accuracy to be considered successful.

 ## Evaluating Success